hyperfiddle/rcf/README.md

 * Pair programming tool.
 While pairing on Zoom, bang out some assertions quickly, right in the file you're working on.
 Watch your communication bandwidth improve.
 * Teaching tool.
 RCF helps beginners experiment and check their work.

-RCF was specifically engineered for the test requirements of our upcoming asynchronous dialect of Clojure that we intend to document and teach through RCF inline example usages.
-Maybe RCF is also a valuable communication tool to you.
+RCF is specifically engineered to support our upcoming reactive dialect of Clojure, that we intend to test, document and teach with RCF.

 # Dependency